gnh1201/welsonjs/WelsonJS.Toolkit/Catswords.Phantomizer/README.md

 * CDN-friendly URL structure
 * Easy bootstrap through a small embedded loader
 * Loader is implemented using **pure .NET BCL only**, ensuring stable operation without external dependencies
+* Built-in **code-signing verification** support to ensure assemblies are trusted and tamper-free

 ---